digital-societies-institute/digital-societies-institute/_projects/artificial-intelligence-tools.md

 AI has the potential to enable digital communities to function more effectively and efficiently, by automating certain tasks and processes, and by providing support and assistance to community members.

-Some examples of AI tools and solutions that the Digital City Institute is exploring include:
+Some examples of AI tools and solutions that the Digital Societies Institute is exploring include:

 1. AI-powered collaboration tools that can help individuals and groups to work together more effectively, by providing suggestions, recommendations, and support.